Buying Investment Property: 10 Common Mistakes to Avoid

 Investing in property has long been considered a reliable way to build wealth and generate passive income.
 However, the path to successful real estate investing is riddled with traps for the unwary.

 An investment property is a real estate property that is purchased with the primary intention of generating a return on investment (ROI), typically in the form of rental income or capital appreciation.
-These properties are not intended for personal use but are acquired for the purpose of generating income or building wealth.
+These properties are not intended for personal use but are acquired to generate income or build wealth.
 Investment properties come in various forms, including residential, commercial, and industrial properties.

 Here are some common types of investment properties: